techiediaries/techiediaries/_posts/2017/2017-09-09-ionic-background-mode.md

       }
     }

-Next you need to preload the mp3 to be played before playing it:
+Next, you need to preload the mp3 to be played before playing it:

     this.nativeAudio.preloadSimple('audio1', 'audio/1.mp3').then((msg)=>{
       console.log("message: " + msg);